Can Sugar-Sweetened Beverage Taxes Reduce Obesity?

 Do SSB Taxes Work?

-For example, in 2015, Berkeley, CA became the first locality in the US to implement a SSB tax.
-Berkeley passed a 1 cent per ounce tax, which resulted in an average price increase for customers of 0.47 cents per ounce.[3]
-Because the tax has only been in effect for six years, there is not much data on long-term health effects, but the recent data on SSB drinking habits are promising.
-One year after the SSB tax was implemented SSB consumption dropped by 21%.
+Ever since these taxes were first implemented, research results on the impact on reduced consumption has been promising.
+Berkeley, CA became the first locality in the US to implement a SSB tax in 2015, passing a 1 cent per ounce tax, which resulted in an average price increase for customers of 0.47 cents per ounce.[4]
+In the first 6 years after the tax had been in effect, the limited data were promising.
+One year after the SSB tax was implemented SSB consumption had dropped by 21%.
 Three years after the tax was implemented, consumption had dropped by about 50%, and water consumption had increased by almost 30%.[4]
-The tax revenue brings around $1.5 million every year.
+The tax revenue during the first six years brought in about $1.5 million every year.
 Most of the revenue is used to fund nutrition education programs such as the Berkeley Unified School District’s Cooking and Gardening Program, which plants gardens on school campuses and teaches children about how food is grown.

-In 2022, a systematic review and meta-analysis looked at the impact of taxes on SSBs based on 62 studies conducted around the world.[8]
+In 2022, a systematic review and meta-analysis looked at the impact of taxes on SSBs based on 62 studies conducted around the world.[9]
 When researchers conduct a systematic review and meta-analysis, they combine data from well-designed studies so that they can draw conclusions based on large numbers of patients who were evaluated in smaller studies.
-The review concluded that the SSB taxes were linked to a 15% decrease in the sales of these beverages, as measured by selling 15% fewer ounces of these beverages.
+The review concluded that the SSB taxes were linked to 15% fewer ounces of these beverages being sold.
 This may not seem like a big decrease, but it is a larger impact than has been documented from raising taxes on tobacco and alcohol.
-However, when the researchers separately looked at changes in the self-reported consumption of SSBs, that did not seem to change much in this study.
-This was possibly because there were few studies that looked at consumption rather than sales, and they were considered to be lower quality studies because they relied on surveys that depend on people’s memory of how often they drank SSBs.
-The authors of the 2022 review point out that more high-quality studies are needed to determine how consumption changes in children and adults.
-If SSB taxes do reduce consumption, that could decrease the number of empty calories that individuals consume and improve health over a lifetime.
-The authors also reported the taxes do not appear to have any negative overall impact on local economies.
+Although the researchers found little change in the self-reported consumption of SSBs, self-reports are not as accurate as purchasing data.
+The authors also reported the taxes did not appear to have any negative overall impact on local economies.

 Why Focus on SSBs?